Dionid/paasible/README.md

 1. ~~Make ability to include other `.yaml` files into `paasible.yaml`~~
 1. Add `-c` as config path
 1. Add `variable_schemas` and `variables` and test with `paasible run`
+1. Add `expand <entity_name>` command to show relationships between entities

 ## Stage 3.
 UI

 MG: create UI for Paasible to query and edit all entities, play performances, edit playbooks, projects, etc.

-1. Add authentication based on hidden
+1. Add authentication based on hidde
 1. ...

 ## Stage 4.
 Remote performe